Botanical name: Dahlia

 - Don't be in a hurry to plant; dahlias will struggle in cold soil.
-Ground temperature approximately 60 degrees.
-We plant them a little after the tomato plants go in; in Zone 6, that's in early June.
+Ground temperature should reach 60°F. Wait until all danger of spring frost is past before planting.
+(We plant them a little after the tomato plants go in.)

 - Dahlias start blooming about 8 weeks after planting, starting in mid-July.